xen/xen.github.com/about/cv.eng.md

 ## Work experience

 ### Mamba.ru (Odessa, Ukraine), CTO, oct 2011 ­— mar 2012
 Tasks: At first I setup new office for Moscow (Russia) based company and gathered two teams of mobile and social apps development.
 Then lead team of python engineers and we created robust cloud­like platform for social apps.
-Requirements was big grows if application goes viral and become popular.
+Requirements was big growth if application goes viral and becomes popular.
 Also we created framework to simplify social app launch for different social networks (Facebook, Vk.com, others).
 We used API­like approach on server side with JavaScript rich client in browser.

 Keywords: